 The first stage is to accurately assess the level of fitness that you need for your walk, so do as much research as possible.
 Factors to consider include duration of your holiday, rest days, terrain, climate, time of year, whether you’re carrying a load and distances covered each day.
 Walking holidays can vary considerably from completely supported tours with rest days, where all your equipment and baggage is carried; to unsupported, much more challenging adventures in more remote locations.
 From this assessment you will have an idea of how soon you need to start your training programme.

-Where are you now in your walking progress?
+Where are you now in your fitness?

 Next, you need to honestly assess your current fitness levels.
 Without an idea of where you are now, you can’t measure progression or start at the correct level.
 From the activity levels described in the following table, check out which one is the nearest match to your current level of fitness and then follow the training programme best suited to you and your goals.

-(walking or more vigorous activity)
+Cardiovascular training (walking or more vigorous activity)

 |Resistance training||Training programme category|